 i New definitions of capital

-Much greater equity
+Much greater common equity

 Under Basel II, banks were required to hold common equity equal to 2 per cent of RWAs (although, in practice, most banks held more).
 Regulatory deductions were applied to total Tier 1, or total capital, so certain hybrid instruments and preference shares, as well as some subordinated debt, could be used to cover such deductions.

 Under Basel III, the common equity component of capital (including reserves) increased to 4.5 per cent and the total Tier 1 ratio to 6 per cent.
 For banks structured as joint-stock companies, the equity requirement must be met solely with ordinary shares.
+New rules on deductions from capital have been promulgated.

 Non-core Tier 1 capital

 Detailed requirements were adopted in respect of additional (i.e., non-core) Tier 1 capital, which has been effectively limited to 1.5 per cent of RWAs.
 These instruments must be perpetual, and may only be called after five years and with prior supervisory consent.
 Interest payments must be made out of distributable profits and, if the instrument is classified as a liability for accounting purposes, it must have principal loss absorption through either conversion to common equity or write-down of principal.
-The trigger level for write-down or conversion must be at least 5.125 per cent, although banks can choose (or be required) to apply a higher trigger.
+The trigger level for write-down or conversion must be at least 5.125 per cent, although banks can choose (or be required by their regulator) to apply a higher trigger.
 The European Union also applies this requirement to equity-accounted instruments (e.g., most preference shares).

 Other tiers of capital